polyphony-chat/docs/docs/Protocol Specifications/core.md

 participant sa as Server A

-sb->>b: Alice's signed message opt Alice's ID-Cert is not cached on Bob's client b->>sb: Request Alice's ID-Cert opt Alice's ID-Cert is not cached on Server B
+sb->>b: Alice's signed message opt Server A's ID-Cert is not cached on Bob's client b->>sa: Request Server A ID-Cert sa->>b: Server A ID-Cert end opt Alice's ID-Cert is not cached on Bob's client b->>sb: Request Alice's ID-Cert opt Alice's ID-Cert is not cached on Server B